Renaissance Books: "Eyesore" controversy

-Other branches after downtown closure
+Other branches

 In November 2012, it was reported that Renaissance Books would open a branch downtown at the nearby The Shops of Grand Avenue retail mall.
 In October 2018, it was reported that the Grand Avenue branch was closing down and moving to Southridge Mall on the south side of Milwaukee County.
 The new store opened on Black Friday of 2018 under the management of "Ink" Lowrey, a second-generation Renaissance employee.

+In September 2024, ownership shifted within the company; Alexander John took over the main Milwaukee branch at Mitchell International Airport with Johneration Books, while Robert John would maintain ownership and management of the Southridge Mall location under Renaissance Books, which are now separate entities.
+Both of the John family members still operate together to this day.
+The stores also support local businesses, and have a program that allows local bands to offer vinyl and CD's of their music for use in the store as free advertisement.